Psalm 97 – The Greatness and Wisdom of God

 Let the multitude of isles be glad!

 a.
-The LORD reigns: Like Psalm 93, Psalm 97 begins suddenly and wonderfully, with the proclamation of Yahweh’s rule.
+The LORD reigns: Like Psalm 93, this psalm begins suddenly and wonderfully with the proclamation of Yahweh’s rule.
 He is not a useless idol or local deity.
 Yahweh is not passive, nor the “watchmaker” who created all things and then left it alone.
 He reigns; the God of Abraham, Isaac, and Jacob actively plans, acts, and rules over the universe.

 i.
 The LORD reigns: “Here is a simple proposition, which is a self-evident axiom, and requires no proof: JEHOVAH is infinite and eternal; is possessed of unlimited power and unerring wisdom; as he is the Maker, so he must be the Governor, of all things.
 His authority is absolute, and his government therefore universal.
 In all places, on all occasions, and in all times, Jehovah reigns.”
 (Clarke)